christiannaths/dev-cli/README.md

 `npm install -g @christiannaths/dev-cli`

 Pop a `.devrc` file in your project directory and go to town.
+The "scripts" key in this file will be merged with that if `package.json`, should that file (and key) also exist.

 ```json
 {